DavidLozzi/pco-export-data/readme.md

 As it runs, it'll share each group name and member name in the console, along with each API call being made, just for reference.

 This script will export the contents to `groupsExport.csv`.
 This file is not included in the git repo.

+## Postman Scripts

+You will find the Postman file in the folder `\postman` for each PCO and Google API call.
+Learn more about [Postman](https://www.getpostman.com/).

+# About

+This repo, like much on github came from a need.
+My name is David Lozzi, I volunteer at my church and recently we moved to PCO from CCB.
+After we settled into PCO, we wanted to learn more about our Groups and the span and reach of them, along with a way to analyze the data to identify areas for improvement, i.e. new locations, better times, etc.

+I greatly welcome any contributions and improvements!

+# Contributing

+I adore those who want to support the community.
+Please do contribute!
+Simply fork from this repo, do your thing, and submit a pull request!